Photo by Jupe Javeta

 WELCOME!

-Sara Makeba Daise, MA (she/her) is a Black, queer, fifth-generation Gullah Geechee Writer, Griot, Cultural Worker and Diviner from Beaufort, SC.
+Sara Makeba Daise, MA (she/her) is a Black, queer, fifth-generation Gullah Geechee Writer, Public Historian, Griot, Cultural Worker, Healer and Diviner from the South Carolina Lowcountry.
 She works passionately at the intersections of Afrofuturism, ancestor elevation, intergenerational healing, Black queer erotics & desire, and African Diasporic rituals, history & culture - particularly in the South.
 As a writer, Sara explores these topics through memoir, prose, folklore and speculative fiction.

 Daughter of Storytellers, Culture Bearers, and stars of Nick Jr.’s Gullah Gullah Island, Ron & Natalie Daise, Sara’s multidisciplinary approach builds on their continuous work of worldbuilding, archiving and affirming Black life.